U škripcu: Legacy

-In 2011, Serbian alternative rock band Block Out released a cover of "Beograd spava" as a single.
-In 2012, Croatian singer Massimo Savić covered the song "Siđi do reke", as a tribute to Delčić, during his performance at the Belgrade Sava Centar venue.
-In 2012, Serbian band Vampiri covered the song "Koliko imaš godina" on their concert in Sava Centar, as a tribute to Delčić.
-In 2014, Croatian singer-songwriter Damir Urban covered the band's song "Ne brini" ("Don't Worry"), for the film Dječaci Iz Ulice Marksa i Engelsa (The Boys from the Marx and Engels Street).
+In 2011, Serbian alternative rock band Block Out released two versions of U škripcu song "Beograd spava" as a single.
+In 2012, Croatian singer Massimo Savić covered the song "Siđi do reke", as a tribute to Delčić, on his concert at Belgrade's Sava Centar.
+In 2012, Serbian band Vampiri covered the song "Koliko imaš godina" on their concert in Sava centar as a tribute to Delčić.
+In 2014, Croatian singer-songwriter Damir Urban covered the band's song "Ne brini" ("Don't Worry"), for Nikola Vukčević's film The Kids from the Marx and Engels Street.
+In 2017, singer of spiritual music Divna Ljubojević covered the song "Siđi do reke", releasing it as a single.
+In 2020, Serbian punk rock band NBG covered the song "Nove godine" on their 2020 album Nama ostaje samo punk (We've Only Got Punk Left).
 In 2021, Serbian jazz duo Lidija Andonov & Andy Pavlov recorded a cover of the song "Siđi do reke" on their album Mlad & Radostan - Homage to Yugoslav Music from the 80s and Beyond (Young & Joyful - Homage to Yugoslav Music from the 80s and Beyond).
+In 2023, "Siđi do reke" was covered by Croatian band Fit under the title "Siđi do Rijeke" (a word play meaning both "Come Down to the River" and "Come Down to Rijeka") and released as a single.

 In 2006, the song "Siđi do reke" was ranked No. 71 on the B92 Top 100 Domestic Songs list.
 In 2011, the song "Izgleda da mi smo sami" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.

 The lyrics of the songs "Proleće" and "Šuma" ("Forest") were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 – 2007).